 Lisa earned a Bachelor of Arts degree in Economics from Rutgers University and completed the Securities Industry Institute® program, sponsored by SIFMA, at the Wharton School of the University of Pennsylvania.

-Jim Crowley is the Chief Operating Officer for Pershing, a BNY Mellon company.
-In his role, Jim ensures that Pershing has the operational controls, reporting procedures, systems and talent in place to support its business.
+Jim Crowley is the Chief Operating Officer for BNY Mellon | Pershing.
+Jim ensures that Pershing has the operational controls, reporting procedures, systems and talent in place to support its business.
 He shares responsibility with the Chief Executive Officer for all Pershing affiliates globally and is a member of Pershing’s Executive Committee.

 Prior to his current role, Jim served as the firm’s chief relationship officer, working side-by-side with clients to help them build sustainable and profitable businesses, serve their clients more effectively and deliver an exceptional end-to-end experience.